lilstrbuk/GitPuppy/readme.md

 ### Prerequisites

-- Windows OS with PowerShell installed.
+- Windows.
 - PowerShell 7 (`pwsh.exe`) is required to run some PowerShell scripts.
 - Proper network access to robot controllers.
-- Access credentials for network drives and SharePoint.
+- Access credentials for robots and SharePoint.
-- The following folders should exist before running the script:
-  - `C:\Puppy`
-  - `C:\OmniSharp`

 ### Running the Backup Process

-1. **PlayFetch.bat** It handles the following tasks:
+1. **PlayFetch.bat** Handles the following tasks:
    - Calls **PreflightCheck.bat** to ensure system readiness.
    - Checks for the existence of the `doggo.yaml` configuration file, and creates it using **CreateConfig.bat** if it's missing.
-   - Reads values from `doggo.yaml` to set up SharePoint details.
+   - Reads values from `doggo.yaml` to set up plant name and SharePoint destination.
    - Generates a unique folder for the current backup.
    - Copies various log and configuration files into the newly created backup folder.
    - If it's Tuesday or Saturday, calls **Litter.bat** and **RoboPuppy.bat** for additional files.